 We assessed the knowledge and expertise of the management of the Group to perform such value in use calculations.
-Our audit procedures included, amongst others, involving our valuation experts to assist us in testing the key assumptions forming the Group's value-in-use calculation including the cash flow projections and weighted average cost of capital.
+Our audit procedures included, amongst others,

+- a) Challenging the cash flow projections and - b) involving our valuation experts to assist us in testing the key assumptions forming the Group's value-in-use calculation including validation of impairment model and weighted average cost of capital.